JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 ### 15. Examine the bone marrow aspirate and biopsy (slides 2-5).
 Describe your findings.
 What are typical marrow findings in myelodysplastic syndromes?

-1 Bone marrow biopsy showed 100% cellularity with erythroid predominance and granulocytic and megakaryocytic dyspoiesis
+1 Bone marrow biopsy showed 100% cellularity (hypercellularity) with erythroid predominance and granulocytic and megakaryocytic dyspoiesis

 2 dysplastic red cell precursors manifested by abnormal nuclear contours, nuclear budding, and other abnormalities of nuclei

+dysmegakaryopoiesis, erythoroid precursor.

-3 Significant erythroid predominance with dyserythropoiesis and with Auer rod. (confirmed it is AML)
+3 Significant erythroid predominance with dyserythropoiesis and with **Auer rod**. (confirmed it is AML)

+large N/C ratio. has large cytoplasm.

 4 Hypercellular bone marrow with dysmegakaryopoiesis.